aetizazsameer/BEAMbot/README.md

 # ☆BEAMbot
 # ![](https://cdn.discordapp.com/attachments/443775272320499722/750354400161300572/BEAM.jpg)

-My first Discord bot, written for a personal server using the Java Discord API and complete with inside jokes.
+My first Discord bot, at first written for a personal server using the Java Discord API.
+Complete with inside jokes and server moderation utility.

 - v1.0
   - initial release